Dhruv-x7x/PAN-Sharpening-CS754/Readings/survey/notes.md

 To simulate this band, there are two methods :

-1) he LRMS bands are combined into a single lower resolution PAN (LR PAN) as the weighted mean of MS image.
+1) The LRMS bands are combined into a single lower resolution PAN (LR PAN) as the weighted mean of MS image.
 These weights depend on the spectral response of the MS bands and high resolution PAN (HR PAN) image and on the optical transmittance of the PAN band.
 2) The second method simulates the LR PAN image by blurring and sub-sampling the observed PAN image